ythuangyt/friendship-mobility/index.md

 document.getElementById(selected3).classList.add("active");
 }
 </script>
-Consider each user as a node in a graph, and edges represent the friendship between users.
-1-edge friends are those who are direct friends.
-2-edges friends of one user are those whose distance to that user are 2-edges in the graph.
-The same rule applies to 3-5 edges friends.

 For people from same and different countries, we measure the similarity distribution of 1 to 5-edges friends and pairs of strangers.
 Undoubtedly, as the edge number of the friends grows, the similarity decreases.
 Among all, we noticed that the similarity of pairs of strangers falls approximately between the similarity of 4-edges and 5-edges friends.